Dr. Whitney Kilgore

 On September 30, 2019, from 12:00 until 2:00 pm, in the LINK Research Lab (246 Nedderman Hall),

 Whitey Kilgore conducted the following workshop,

 sponsored by the LINK Research Lab and Center for Research on Teaching and Learning Excellence:

 Title: Using Video to Humanize the Online Learning Experience

 Abstract: In April 2019, Dr. Kilgore presented Designing the Learner Experience: 7 Keys to Unlock the Human Element in Online Courses.
-In this session, she will focus on three of those keys about using video in order to humanize online learning spaces.
+In this session, she focused on three of those keys about using video in order to humanize online learning spaces.
 Given the current transition to Canvas, this is relevant for instructors wanting to update their courses.
-Dr. Kilgore will cover effective practices for creating video announcements, discussions, and feedback, including improving video production quality while using common tools and technologies.
-Participants will have the opportunity to create videos, share in a Canvas module, and set up captioning under universal design for learning principles.
+Dr. Kilgore covered effective practices for creating video announcements, discussions, and feedback, including improving video production quality while using common tools and technologies.
+Participants had the opportunity to create videos, share in a Canvas module, and set up captioning under universal design for learning principles.